CMSgov/HealthCare.gov-Styleguide/_posts/design/0001-01-06-page-layouts.md

 ## Explainer / Article

-Explainer and Article pages contain detailed information for consumers on specific topics.
+Explainer and article pages contain detailed information for consumers on specific topics.
 Explainer pages include multiple subsections of content under a particular topic and require the use of subnavigation.
-Article pages are typically used for content outside or ancillary to the topics covered in the Explainers.
-Both types of templates also include a Page Feedback component below the main content area.
+Article pages are typically used for content outside or ancillary to the topics covered in the explainers.
+Both types of templates also include a page feedback component below the main content area.

 <div class="row">
 	<div class="col-sm-6">